 Remember to PIN a PHOTO to save the recipe for later!

-While Kevin and Bryce love both lamb and beef burgers, Elise and I will take lamb over beef any day.
-We find them much more tender and flavorful.
-They’re loaded with minced garlic, fresh herbs, a bit of lemon zest, and moistened with a little olive oil, water and a splash of Worcestershire.
+These tender, flavorful patties are loaded with minced garlic, fresh herbs, a bit of lemon zest, and moistened with a little olive oil, water and a splash of Worcestershire.
 There’s an intentional overlap of ingredients with the tzatziki for a consistent flavor profile.

 - We like these burgers cooked medium, which is an internal temperature of around 140°F. Cook to 160°F if you prefer them more well done.